 10 Famous Kolkata Durga Puja Pandals

-Here are some of the most famous pandals in Kolkata where you can enjoy the festivities and seek Goddess Durga’s blessings:
+Here are some of the most famous Kolkata Durga Puja Pandals 2022 where you can enjoy the festivities and seek Goddess Durga’s blessings:

 - Ekdalia Evergreen – Located at Gariahat, this puja was started in the year 1943.
 The main highlight of this puja is that it replicates the temples from all around the country using its unique artwork.